 The preceding procedures will serve as administrative guidelines when disciplining a student.
-The administration reserves the right to modify or expedite the consequences due to the severity of the offense, combination of offenses, a student's prior discipline record, or other unforeseen circumstances.
+The administration reserves the right to modify or expedite the consequences due to the severity of the offense, combination of offenses, a student's prior discipline record, student's age, or other unforeseen circumstances.

-Demerit System Grades 6 - 8
+Demerit System Grades 5 - 8

 - 1. Students receive demerits for violating class or school rules and for refusing to do assignments and incomplete assignments. - 2.
 Demerits will be issued for excessive tardiness to class.
 The first two tardies will be determined, recorded and handled by the individual classroom teacher.
 On the third tardy to the same class, a demerit will be issued.
 Subsequent tardies will each result in a demerit.
-Tardies will accumulate for the semester for demerit purposes.
+Tardies will accumulate for the semester for demerit purposes. - 3.
+Written demerit slips are given to the student for each offense and parents are notified when a student has received a demerit.
+Demerits are filed in the office by staff members when given.
+A total of five demerits from any source will result in after-school detention. - 4.
+After accumulating five demerits, the student will receive disciplinary action: